WOWEN-DEV/fertilityawareness/README.md

 ## About

 The Fertility Awareness AI App is a digital assistant designed to democratize access to fertility understanding and women's health.
 Our aim is to provide reliable, quick, and easily accessible information to power women in taking control of their reproductive health.
-Our initial development and market focus is on 🇸🇪 Sweden (Swedish), but we plan to expand into additional languages and market reach as the product evolves.
+Our initial development and market focus is in 🇸🇪 Swedish, but we plan to expand into additional languages and market reach as the product evolves.

 ## Roadmap